May 5 in History

 English singer-songwriter

-Adele Laurie Blue Adkins is an English singer, songwriter, and actress.
+Adele Laurie Blue Adkins is an English singer and songwriter.
 Regarded as a British cultural icon, she is known for her mezzo-soprano vocals and sentimental songwriting.
-Her accolades include 16 Grammy Awards,…
+Her accolades include 16 Grammy Awards, 12 Brit…

 Read More